Cell Phone or Smartphone Policy Sample for the Workplace

 Different rules for phone usage apply in a manufacturing facility or in another location where the employees' ability to accomplish their work is dependent on other employees working simultaneously.
-In these work settings, phone use is restricted, generally to breaks and lunchtime.
+In these work settings, smartphone use is restricted, generally to breaks and lunchtime.

 Cell Phone or Smartphone Policy Sample